Isolation mechanisms for high-speed packet-processing pipelines: Evaluation

 \subsection{\sysname Performance}

-\Para{How many modules can be packed?} The maximum number of modules we can support is 32 because each isolation primitive (e.g., key extractor table) currently has 32 entries.
-In practice, the number of modules will be less than 32 if modules need to share a more bottlenecked hardware resource.
-For instance, if each module wants a match-action entry in every pipeline stage, the maximum number of modules is at most 16 because there are only 16 match-action entries in each stage.
-By contrast, Tofino~\cite{tofino} supports $< 10$ modules because it runs one module (P4 program) per pipeline, and all modules are disrupted when any module is updated.
+\Para{How many modules can be packed?} In our current prototype on both Corundum and NetFPGA, we can support at most 32 modules because each isolation primitive (e.g., key extractor table) currently has 32 entries.
+In practice, the number of modules could be less than 32 if modules need to share a more bottlenecked hardware resource.
+For instance, if each module wants a match-action entry in every pipeline stage, the maximum number of modules is at most 16 because there are only 16 match-action entries in each stage in our current prototype.
+However, the numbers above are entirely a function of how much hardware one is willing to pay in exchange for multitenancy support.
+If we can afford to expend additional resources on an FPGA or extra area on an ASIC, we can correspondingly support a larger number of modules.